Firearms Information and Procedures

 - All firearms must be unloaded, transported, and brought into the police station in an “enclosed container” (a rigidly constructed receptacle or a commercially manufactured gun case or the equivalent thereof that completely encloses the firearm).

-- Firearm “socks” that would allow operation of the trigger mechanism without removal from the “sock” will not be accepted as an adequate firearm container.
+- Firearm “socks” that would allow operation of the trigger mechanism without removal from the “sock” will not be accepted as an adequate firearm container, and your firearm may be held in police custody until an appropriate container is provided by you.

 - Every person registering a firearm in Maui County that was acquired out-of state must be fingerprinted and photographed at least once in Maui County.
 Subsequent out-of-state registrations in Maui County by the same person will not require a further fingerprinting.